 The result is always encoded to utf-8.
-Always decode HTML data returned by render.html endpoint from utf-8 even if there are tags like
+Always decode HTML data returned by render.html endpoint from utf-8 even if there are tags like in the result.

+'''

 <meta http-equiv="Content-Type" content="text/html; charset=iso-8859-1">

+'''

-1.2.2 render.png
+render.png